 C:\Users\gearupwindows\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 Gentle Reminder:- In my case, we have installed Windows 10 on the “C” drive; if you have installed your Windows 10 on any other driver like “D” or “E,” replace the path accordingly.
-If you have installed Windows 10 on “D” drive, then your path will be the following:-
+If you have installed Windows 10 on the “D” drive, then your path will be the following:-

 D:\Users\UserName\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-Moreover, not all available programs on your computer that loads with Windows 10 will show up in the Startup folder; programs or apps that are built-in with Windows 10 might not show up in the Startup folder.
+Moreover, not all available programs on your computer that load with Windows 10 will show up in the Startup folder; programs or apps that are built-in with Windows 10 might not show up in the Startup folder.
 To see all programs and apps that load with Windows 10, navigate to Settings > Apps > Startup.

 Here, you can toggle On next to any app to start the application with Windows 10 boot, or you can toggle Off to disable the start with the boot.